avaneev/prvhash/README.md

 course, they did, otherwise there would be no Big Bang.
 The span of existence of mathematical rules cannot be estimated, so it is safe to assume they existed for an eternity.
-On top of that, PRVHASH practically proves that entropy can self-start from zero-state or "nothing", if mathematical rules exist prior to that.
+On top of that, PRVHASH practically proves that entropy can self-start from zero-, or "raw" state, or "nothing", if mathematical rules exist prior to that.

 I, as the author of PRVHASH, would like to point out at some long-standing misconception in relating "combinatorics" to "random numbers".
 Historically,